 Digital files can be stored on discs, hard drives, USB drives, and online, in the cloud.
 But storage formats change, cloud companies go out of business and hard drives crash.
 Keeping a collection of digital photos in a family for one generation, let alone several is going to take planning and foresight.
 What to do?
 Here’s a look at your options:

 Store Them on Hard Drives

-Unlike a hard drive, there’s no expiration date on cloud storage and no cables required, but there are subscription fees.
-A cloud, or online storage service, has a few other benefits though: they are “cross platform” which means you can access your photos no matter what device or operating system you use (and if you change operating systems, computers or phones, your data is still within reach).
+Unlike a hard drive, there’s no expiration date on cloud storage, and no cables are required, but there are subscription fees.
+A cloud, or online storage service, has a few other benefits though: they are “cross-platform” which means you can access your photos no matter what device or operating system you use (and if you change operating systems, computers, or phones, your data is still within reach).
 Since photos are stored on someone else’s servers, even a devastating event in your home (like a fire) won’t wipe out your photos.
-Plus, if you’re an avid smartphone photographer, cloud apps make it easy to constantly back-up your photos automatically.
+Plus, if you’re an avid smartphone photographer, cloud apps make it easy to constantly back up your photos automatically.